YordanGeorgiev/qto/doc/md/installations_doc.md

 ### 1.3.
 Audience
 This document is aimed for everyone, who shall, will or even would like to install  a qto application instance.
-Although this guide is aimed to be fully implementable via copy paste by following top to bottom, you need to have basic understanding of networking, protocols , Unix-like OS and bash in order to complete the full installation, as your mileage will vary...
+Although this guide is aimed to be fully implementable via copy paste by following top to bottom, you need to have basic understanding of networking, protocols and Linux in order to complete the full installation, as your mileage will vary...